 Average nursing salary

 There are many career paths within the nursing profession.
-According to the Bureau of Labor and Statistics (BLS), here are the average salaries of some of the most common nursing credentials:
+According to the recent data from the Bureau of Labor Statistics (BLS), here is the average annual salary for some of the most common nursing credentials:

-Nursing salaries also vary by industry — meaning whether you work at a hospital, at a residential care facility or in a government care role.
+Nursing salaries also vary by industry — meaning whether you work at a hospital, at a residential care facility, in a government care role, or for community clinics or physicians’ offices.
+Salaries vary by specialty as well, such as clinical nurse specialist and critical care nurse.

 How to become a registered nurse

-Registered nurses are required to hold a nursing diploma or complete a two-year associate’s degree in nursing.
-But many nurses choose to earn a bachelor’s degree or higher to increase their salary and meet employer preferences.
+Registered nurses are required to hold a nursing diploma or complete a two-year associate’s degree program in nursing.
+But many nurses choose to earn a Bachelor of Science in Nursing (BSN) or higher to increase their salary and meet employer preferences.

 A recent survey from the American Association of Colleges of Nursing reported that 46% of employers require new hire nurses to have a bachelor’s degree.
 88 percent of employers indicated a strong preference.

-Additionally, RNs must be licensed within their state and pass a national licensing exam — the NCLEX-RN.
+Additionally, RNs must have a current license for their state and pass a national licensing exam — the NCLEX-RN.

 The primary paths for becoming an RN include: